THE BURNING OF THE 'VOLTURNO' - PAGE 56

 The Other Carmanias? (all Cunard or partially Cunard)

 R.M.S.
 Saxonia, launched in 1954, was renamed Carmania in 1963 and later, when sold in 1973 to Nikreis Maritime Corp, of Panama, for the Soviet State Shipping Company, was renamed the Leonid Sobinov.
-An image showing her in Southampton, England, before being acquired by Russian interests, is 6th image down on this page.
+I used to provide a link to an image showing her in Southampton, England, before being acquired by Russian interests but it is no longer available.
+I refer you to Wikipedia instead.
 The third Carmania was 'ex-Orange, 1976 purchased from Chichester Shipping, Glasgow renamed Carmania, 1986 sold to Greece renamed Perseus.'
 I think that means that the ship was originally named the Orange before Cunard acquired it.

 OTHER CAPTAINS OF 'OUR' CARMANIA?